-The father and son team's confidence was bolstered by its many years of experience working in and around coffee.
 Although Water Avenue Coffee officially opened in late 2009, the owners’ coffee experience goes back much further.
 Bruce Milletto is a Specialty Coffee Association of America “Coffee Luminary,” well-known for a lifetime of work shaping the specialty coffee industry.
 His passion to see the independent specialty coffee industry thrive is unsurpassed.
 He founded Bellissimo Coffee Advisors in 1991 and partnered with his son Matt to open the American Barista and Coffee School (ABCS) in 2003.

 Matt Milletto grew up around the coffee industry and has worked in coffee steadily for the last twenty years and has helped hundreds of small and large coffee businesses open up and succeed around the world.
 Since 2003, he has been teaching and training at ABCS, where he serves as vice president and co-owner.
 Matt is also the current President of the Oregon Coffee Board.